abhinavsingh/proxy.py/README.md

 - There also is a `--disable-http-proxy` flag.
 It disables inbuilt proxy server.
   Use this flag with `--enable-web-server` flag to run `proxy.py` as a programmable http(s) server.

+## Managing states for your stateless plugins

+Plugin class instances are created per-request.
+Most importantly, plugin instances are created within CPU core context where the request was received.

+For above reason, global variables in your plugins may work as expected.
+Your plugin code by design must be **stateless**.

+To manage global states, you have a couple of options:
+1) Make use of Python's [multiprocessing safe data structures](https://python.readthedocs.io/en/latest/library/multiprocessing.html#sharing-state-between-processes)
+2) Make use of `proxy.py` in-built [eventing mechanism](https://github.com/abhinavsingh/proxy.py/blob/develop/tutorial/eventing.ipynb)

+## Passing processing context between plugins

+Sometimes, a plugin may need to pass additional context to other plugins after them in the processing chain.
+Example, this additional context can also be dumped as part of access logs.

+To pass processing context, make use of plugin's `on_access_log` method.
+See how [Program Name](https://github.com/abhinavsingh/proxy.py/blob/develop/proxy/plugin/program_name.py) plugin modifies default `client_ip` key in the context and updates it to detected program name.

+As a result, when we enable [Program Name Plugin](#programnameplugin), we see local client program name instead of IP address in the access logs.

 ## Development Guide